Superfat & Lye Discount

 Medium Superfat (4–7%)

-- Good balance between hardness and moisturizing
+- Good balance of hardness and moisture

-- Recommended range for most cold process soap
+- Recommended for most cold process soap

-- Comfortable safety margin against lye-heaviness
+- Comfortable safety margin

 - Good lather and skin feel